chungdv3/udacity-capstone/README.md

 Change the `DATABASE_URL`, `AUTH0_DOMAIN` and `API_AUDIENCE` in the `.env` file to reflect your environment.

 ### Run the app

+The hosted version is at https://udacity-capstone.onrender.com/

+This application can be run locally with command:

 ```bash
 flask run
 ```